xansec/picoCTF/docs/alt_deployment.md

 ## Hardware

-In the provided example environments (`env_dev` and `env_prod`) the picoCTF platform is deployed in a two virtual machine configuration.
+In the example infrastructures provided the picoCTF platform is deployed in a two virtual machine configuration.
 In both cases the creation of these virtual machines is automated, with `vagrant` and `terraform` respectively.
 While the examples target `Virtualbox` locally, and `AWS` remotely there is nothing special about these providers.
 You can certainly deploy picoCTF to alternative platforms (e.g. `vsphere`)  or providers (e.g. `gcp` or Digital Ocean), you will just need to create the corresponding configuration or manually provision those resources.
 The picoCTF platform can also be deployed to existing machines or bare-metal physical hardware if you desire.

 ### Architecture